foc-me/local-indexed/readme.md

     * params `value: any`: update value
     * return `Promise<K>`: key

-    update value by key
+    Update value by key.

-    the updated value should contain the key path field
+    The updated value should contain the `keyPath` field.

     ```javascript
     import localIndexed from "@focme/local-indexed"